 There are various information destruction standards today - each with specific methods and guidelines - to serve the media sanitization needs.
 For instance, NIST Special Publication 800-88 –laid down under the Federal Information Security Management Act of 2002– outlines Clear, Purge, and Physical Destruction as the 3 methods for media sanitization.
-These NIST methods can be used to sanitize a vast variety of media including ATA hard disk drives and SSDs, mobile devices, USB removable media, optical media, etc.
+The NIST data erasure standard is a secure erase method that can be used to sanitize a vast variety of media including ATA hard disk drives and SSDs, mobile devices, USB removable media, optical media, etc.

 How do NIST Clear and Purge methods erase ATA hard disk drives and SSDs?

-The following section outlines the specific techniques within NIST Clear and Purge methods:
+The following section outlines the specific techniques within NIST Data Erasure Standard:

 1 - NIST Clear techniques for erasing hard disk drives and SSDs: